Lion-LiHaoyi/Epirus/English.md

 ## Disclaimer

 The association is only responsible for the formulation and modification of the rules of the game.
 Please abide by the relevant laws and regulations when playing.
-Except for the rules of the game, all responsibilities have nothing to do with the association.
+Except for the rules of the game, all responsibilities have nothing to do with the association.It is recommended to pay attention to the time and occasion before playing to avoid unnecessary trouble.

 ------------